 Westways Primary School fully recognises the contribution it must make to protect and support pupils in school.
-The school follows all the procedures and policies detailed on the Safeguarding Sheffield Children website: (https://www.safeguardingsheffieldchildren.org.uk/welcome/Schools-other-education-settings/Schools-Education-Settings-Policies-Procedures.html).
-A hard copy of these are located in each of our three buildings and staff have access to them via the school’s intranet.
-Westways recognises that, due to the day-to-day contact with children, school staff are well placed to observe the outward signs of abuse.
-This policy applies to all staff, governors and volunteers working in school.
+The school follows all the procedures and policies detailed on the Safeguarding Sheffield Children website (click here to view).
+Copies of these are located in each of our three buildings and staff have access to them via the school’s website.

 - Support – to support children whose welfare has been compromised.

 The Westways Primary School safeguarding team is as follows: